mumuki/mumuki-platform/CONTRIBUTING.md

 # ![EEUU](http://mumuki.io/static/eeuu.png) English

 Hi there!
-To begin with, we really want to thank you for your contribution, the feedback of our community is the only way to improve the platform.
-In order to ..., we need you to pay attention to some points:
+We really want to thank you for the contribution you are about to make, the feedback of our community is the only way to improve the platform.
+In order to better understand each other, we need you to pay attention to some points:

 1. Please, check that your issue has not already been reported.
 You can help yourself with the search box at the top of [this page](https://github.com/mumuki/mumuki-teacher-tools/issues).
 2. If you are reporting an error, try to tell us all the steps that lead you to that state.